shiroyasha/blog-source/source/posts/2017-11-18-selecting-for-share-and-update-in-postgresql.html.md

 COMMIT;
 ```

-The above code snippet can be victim of a nasty race condition.
+The above code snippet can be a victim of a nasty race condition.
 The problem is
-that some other part of the application can update some of the unprocessed data.
+that some other part of the application can update the unprocessed data.
+Changes
-Changes to those rows will be then overwritten when the data processing
+to those rows will be then overwritten when the data processing finishes.
-finishes.

 Here is an example scenario in which the data suffers from an intrusive race
 condition.